jazweatherhead/AutoApp/README.md

 	`logo192.png`
 	`logo512.png`

 *The config.title field will be used as the records' title, meaning it will appear in the GET performed at `noun/` and in the Create and Delete select boxes.
-This is only used for the front-end and doesn't affect the API.
-See the API reference later in this file for the REST endpoint details.*
+This is only used for the front-end and doesn't affect the API.*

 ### Create